Sensibility/pypre/README.md

    `os.uname()`.
 * `ARCH` - A string specifying the system's architecture.
 Defaults to the output of `platform.machine()`
-* `IS64` - True if the host processor is 64-bit, otherwise 32-bit.
-Default is determined using
-   the `bits` part of the output of `platform.architecture()`.
+* `IS64` - True if the host processor is 64-bit, otherwise False.
+Default is determined using the `bits` part of the output of `platform.architecture()`.

 Note that if you do choose to override these values, you MUST match their type.
 For example, if